Florida HOA Document Requirements: What Title Companies Need to Know

 A Florida HOA estoppel letter must contain:

-- •All assessments, special assessments, and other moneys owed to the association by the seller as of the date of the estoppel
+- •All assessments, special assessments, and other moneys owed to the association by the seller as of the estoppel date

-- •Any fees, charges, or other amounts that will be owed when ownership transfers (transfer fees, capital contributions, etc.)
+- •Any fees, charges, or other amounts triggered by the ownership transfer (transfer fees, capital contributions, etc.)

-- •The amount of any assessments that are scheduled to come due within 30 days of the estoppel date
+- •The amount of any assessments scheduled to come due within 30 days of the estoppel date

 - •Information about any open violations or compliance issues